egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Signing Host Keys
 =================

-Now that we have our keys, we can begin signing our host keys.
+Now that we have our keys, we begin signing our host keys.

 Start by signing the host key of the certificate authority itself.
 Use the following syntax: